 where $j=1,2,3$\, stands for the three spatial components of $\bm x_2$.
 From the canonical equal-time commutation relations $\left.\Com{x_{2,j}(t)}{p_{2,k}(t')}\right|_{t=t'}=i\delta_{jk}$, where $\bm p_2=-m\dot{\bm x}_2 $, we find

 which has the wrong sign compared to the healthy harmonic oscillator.
 With this we can write the Hamiltonian operator $\hat{H}_0$ for the free system as

-So far we have encountered no ambiguities, however, some may arise due to the fact that there are two possibilities to define the vacuum (ground state),
+So far we have encountered no ambiguities, however, some may arise due to the fact that there are two possibilities to define the vacuum (ground state):

-The second one is the conventional definition for the healthy harmonic oscillator where it is the positivity of energy that dictates this choice.
-In the ghost case this is not mandatory however, because it is not necessary to satisfy positivity of the energy since the ghost's kinetic energy is negative already at the classical level.
+The second of these is the conventional definition for the healthy harmonic oscillator where it is the positivity of energy that dictates this choice.
+However, in the ghost case this is not mandatory because it is not necessary to satisfy positivity of the energy since the ghost's kinetic energy is negative already at the classical level.
 Excited states can also be defined in the standard fashion as

-which, paired with the commutation relations (\ref{a-comm}) and the normalization conditions $\tensor[_-]{\braket{0}{0}}{_-}\!=\!\tensor[_+]{\braket{0}{0}}{_+}\!=1$, leads to to the products
+which paired with the commutation relations (\ref{a-comm}) and the normalization conditions $\tensor[_-]{\braket{0}{0}}{_-}\!=\!\tensor[_+]{\braket{0}{0}}{_+}\!=1$, leads to to the products

 It is therefore the second choice for the definition of the vacuum in (\ref{vacuum}) that forces us to deal with an indefinite metric.
-The difference of the vacuum definition appears also in the energy eigenvalues
+The difference between vacuum definition also appears in the energy eigenvalues

 where we see that the the quantization based on $\ket{n}_-$ corresponds to that in the Schrödinger picture because the energy eigenvalues of the ghost are negative and no indefinite metric appears.
 Quantization based on the $\ket{n}_+$ on the other hand does not share this classical correspondence as the overall minus does not appear with the energy eigenvalues, but rather in the commutation relations i.e.\ with the indefinite metric.